Anti-Alias/rust_ray_tracer/Readme.md

 ## To Build
-Ensure that Rust with Cargo is installed from [here](https://doc.rust-lang.org/cargo/getting-started/installation.html) On the command line, navigate to the ray_tracer project and invoke:
+Ensure that Rust with Cargo is installed from [here](https://doc.rust-lang.org/cargo/getting-started/installation.html) On the command line, navigate to the ray_tracer project and write the following:
 ```bash
 cargo run --release
 ```

+Navigate to ./images and see the generated images.